fluffylogicgames/fluffylogicgames.github.io/README.md

-# nickjd331.github.io
+# fluffylogic.github.io
 Website

-The website for Nicholas Dean Apps.
+The website for Fluffy Logic Games.

 Please have a browse and download a few apps!